Skip to main content

 Teaching Rationale And Relationship

-The lectures will provide the key underpinnings of the module.
-These will be supported by workshops and small group teaching.
-Workshops will be skills focused and provide students exposure to current research ongoing in the subject area, with a focus on learning from hearing about these experiences as well as undertaking some of their own experiments in the workshop and independent study.
-There will also be two workshops to support students with their assessments.
-Finally small group teaching will allow students to interact with each other and be supported by teaching staff to explore the core aspects of research design and current methodological debates through key texts.
+The studio-workshops will provide the key underpinnings of the module.
+These will be supported by small group teaching in seminars.
+Studio-workshops will be skills focused and provide students exposure to current research being conducted in the subject area, with a focus on learning from hearing about these experiences directly from members of staff as well as undertaking some of their own experiments in the studio-workshop and via independent study.
+Small group teaching will allow students to interact with each other and be supported by teaching staff to explore the core aspects of research design and current methodological debates through key texts.
+There will be one one-hour assessment workshop to support the essay preparation.

 Assessment Methods